crate/cratedb-guide/docs/integrate/ingestr/index.md

 ```

 :::{note}
-Please note there a subtle differences in the CrateDB source vs. target URL.
+Please note there are subtle differences between the CrateDB source and target URLs.
 While `--source-uri=crate://...` addresses CrateDB's SQLAlchemy dialect,
 `--dest-uri=cratedb://...` is effectively a PostgreSQL connection URL
 with a protocol schema designating CrateDB.
 The source adapter uses